Survivor Series (2020): Impact of the COVID-19 pandemic

-As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
+According to WrestleVotes, the 2020 Survivor Series event was planned to be held at the American Airlines Center in Dallas, Texas.
+However, mayor Eric Johnson announced on March 13 that all public gatherings 500 people or above were indefinitely banned as a result of the COVID-19 pandemic.
+Due to the pandemic that affected the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
 Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

 WWE's initial agreement with the Amway Center expired on October 31, but with the option to extend the contract with a two weeks notice.
 On October 12, PWInsider reported that the contract had been extended, with Fightful revealing the amended contract's expiration date as November 24.
 Survivor Series was subsequently the final WWE pay-per-view presented from the ThunderDome at the Amway Center, as WWE relocated to Tropicana Field in St. Petersburg, Florida, which began with the December 11 episode of SmackDown.
 This move was also done due to the start of the 2020–21 ECHL and NBA seasons as the Amway Center is the shared home of the Orlando Solar Bears (ECHL) and the Orlando Magic (NBA).

 411Mania reported that the COVID-19 pandemic was a reason that the NXT brand was not involved in the event, unlike the previous year.
 Outbreaks of the virus had occurred at both of NXT's home arenas, Full Sail University and then the WWE Performance Center, prompting WWE to exclude NXT wrestlers from the event to avoid potential transmission of the virus to members of the Raw and SmackDown rosters.
 This report was confirmed by WWE executive and NXT head Triple H during the NXT TakeOver: WarGames media call on December 3.

 Storylines

-The show comprised seven matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.